 An investor is entitled to a distributable share (defined as 50% of the net profits) in an amount equal to the percentage they contribute to the budget.
 In simpler terms: if the investor is funding 100% of the project, their return will be 50% of the net profits.
-The other 50% goes to the filmmaker, but before anyone receives any profit, the investor will always receive the money they put in first, after all production expenses have been paid.
-The order of reimbursement is also know as the Distribution Waterfall (also see an Example Film Financing Plan).
+The other 50% goes to the filmmaker or their production company, but before anyone receives any profit, the investor will always receive the money they put in first, after all production expenses have been paid.
+The order of reimbursement is also known as the Distribution Waterfall (also see an Example Film Financing Plan).

 For example, Adam Sandler wants to be in your film but you cannot pay his rate, so his agent asks you for points.
 You then offer him a percentage from your 50% share.
 These “points” come from only your share, as the only time an investor’s share will be divided is with another investor.
 Multiple investors offer them a lower risk, but also a lower reward.

 It is important to state in the agreement that the filmmaker (producers), shall have sole control and approval over all creative and financial matters with respect to the production.
 The investor is not buying the project from you; this is simply an investment opportunity for them.
 You, or the LLC, are the owner, the key decision maker and own 100% of the film.
 The reason we have independent films, is so we don’t have studios and “money people” telling the “creative people” how to do their job.
 Also, unless they are members of your LLC, passive investors have no say in budget or how you chose to spend their money.

 Legal fees can cost more than your movie, but a simple Film Investor Agreement stating key points can protect you, your investors and your film.
 By presenting the investors with a Film Investor Agreement, you will show you know what you are doing and they can trust you with their money.